ojwman/sbp-shopping-mall/README.md

-# Shopping Mall with Spring Boot
+# Shopping Mall Server with Spring Boot

 ## Setting
 	- Suppose you use STS